Saadsaleem17/LEARNQ/README.md

 # LearnQ 🎓📚

 💡 **Introducing LEARNQ!**
-We built a **MERN-stack** web app that transforms YouTube playlists into **AI-generated quizzes** using video transcripts (not just metadata!).
+LearnQ is a **MERN-stack** web app that transforms YouTube playlists into **AI-generated quizzes** using video transcripts (not just metadata!).
 To make learning more engaging, we introduced an **in-game token system**, rewarding players for correct answers and accuracy. 🏆

 ## 🌟 Features